-Trading the Ichimoku cloud trading system is simple and fun because it’s an all in one trading indicator which produces concise trading signals.
+Trading the Ichimoku cloud trading system is simple and fun because it’s an all-in-one indicator that produces concise trading signals.
 Here is how you trade it:

-- Identify whether price is above, below, or inside the Kumo cloud
+- Identify whether the price is above, below, or inside the Kumo cloud

 - Watch the Tenkan-sen or conversion line and Kijun-sen base lines location.

 - Define the overall trend using the cloud

 - The next step is to find your entry

 - Wait for a period of consolidation or pullback to the cloud support for ideal entry.